MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsDialInConferencingAccessNumber.md

 ```

 ### -Region
-**Below Content Applies To:** Lync Server 2010, Lync Server 2013

-Returns all the dial-in conferencing access numbers associated with the specified dial plan region.
-For example, to return all the dial-in numbers for the Northwest region, use this syntax: -Region Northwest.

-You can also return access numbers that have been scoped to a particular site (or to the global scope) by including the scope in the parameter value.
-For example, to return access numbers that use the Northwest region, and that have been scoped to the Redmond site, use this syntax: -Region site:Redmond/Northwest.
-Note that, when referencing the site scope, you must use the SiteId property.
-You can retrieve SiteId values by using the Get-CsSite cmdlet.

-To return a list of access numbers that are not associated with a dial plan, set the Region parameter value to $Null: -Region $Null.

-Note that dial-in conferencing access numbers are only returned in order of their assigned priority if this parameter is specified.
-Priority order is the same order in which the numbers appear in meeting invitations and on the dial-in conferencing webpage.
-For details, see the Set-CsDialInConferencingAccessNumber Help topic.

-**Below Content Applies To:** Skype for Business Server 2015

 Returns all the dial-in conferencing access numbers associated with the specified dial plan region.
 For example, to return all the dial-in numbers for the Northwest region, use this syntax: -Region Northwest.